Mitch McConnell: Government shutdowns

-The United States federal government shut down October 1–17, 2013, following a failure to enact legislation to fund the government.
-McConnell later vowed Republicans would not force the U.S. to default on its debt or shut down the government in 2014, when stop-gap funding measures were set to expire.
+The federal government shut down on October 1–17, 2013, after Congress failed to enact legislation to fund it.
+McConnell later vowed Republicans would not force the U.S. to default on its debt or shut down the government in 2014, when stopgap funding measures were set to expire.
 He also said he would not allow other Republicans to obstruct the budget-making process.

 In July 2018, McConnell said funding for the Mexico–United States border wall would likely have to wait until the midterms had concluded.
-President Trump tweeted two days later that he was willing to allow a government shutdown to get funding.
+Trump tweeted two days later that he was willing to allow a government shutdown to get funding.
 Several spending bills were approved that August; the approvals were seen as a victory for McConnell in his attempts to prevent another government shutdown.

 Shutdown of 2018–2019

-From December 22, 2018, until January 25, 2019, the federal government was shut down when Congress refused to give in to Trump's demand for $5.7billion in federal funds for a U.S.–Mexico border wall.
-In December 2018, the Republican-controlled Senate unanimously passed an appropriations bill without wall funding, and the bill appeared likely to be approved by the Republican-controlled House of Representatives and Trump.
-After Trump faced heavy criticism from some right-wing media outlets and pundits for appearing to back down on his campaign promise to "build the wall", he announced that he would not sign any appropriations bill that did not fund its construction.
+From December 22, 2018, until January 25, 2019, the federal government shut down when Congress refused to give in to Trump's demand for $5.7 billion in federal funds for a U.S.–Mexico border wall.
+In December 2018, the Republican-controlled Senate unanimously passed an appropriations bill without wall funding, and the Republican-controlled House of Representatives and Trump appeared likely to approve the bill.
+After Trump faced heavy criticism from some right-wing media outlets and pundits for appearing to back down on his campaign promise to "build the wall", he said he would not sign any appropriations bill that did not fund the wall.

-During this shutdown, McConnell blocked the Senate from voting on appropriations legislation, and said it was not his place to mediate between the Senate and Trump.
+During this shutdown, McConnell blocked the Senate from voting on appropriations legislation and said it was not his place to mediate between the Senate and Trump.
 Privately, McConnell had advised Trump against initiating the shutdown.
 Democrats criticized McConnell for not putting appropriations legislation up for a vote, noting that the Republican-controlled Senate had unanimously passed an appropriations bill without wall funding and that the Senate could override Trump's veto.

 By January 23, McConnell had blocked four Senate bills to reopen the government and a bill funding the Homeland Security Department through February 8.
-McConnell called for Democrats to support a Trump administration-backed measure that included $5.7billion in wall funding, together with a temporary extension of protections for DACA recipients, a Democratic priority.
+He called for Democrats to support a Trump administration-backed measure that included $5.7 billion in wall funding, together with a temporary extension of protections for DACA recipients, a Democratic priority.
 Privately, other Republican senators pressured McConnell to stop blocking appropriations legislation.

-The shutdown ended on January 25, when President Trump signed a three-week funding measure reopening the government until February 15 without any funds for a border wall.
+The shutdown ended on January 25, when Trump signed a three-week funding measure reopening the government until February 15 without funds for a border wall.
 This was the longest government shutdown in American history.